-To ensure you get the best service, we’re accredited Fensa members and all of our installations comply with current thermal performance standards and come with a 10 year guarantee.
+To ensure you get the best service, we’re accredited Fensa members and all of our installations comply with current thermal performance standards and come with a 10-year guarantee.

-All installations underwritten for 10 years by GGFi (Glass and Glazing Federation Insurance).
+All installations are underwritten for 10 years by GGFi (Glass and Glazing Federation Insurance).
 With all of these benefits, you can be sure that our products and service standards exceed industry standards.

 Our track record of excellent customer service comes from an independent Installation Quality Survey.